When I pulled into Shaw’s Barbecue House in Williamston, North Carolina, I figured I was in for a treat.

 Being a Northerner at heart, I was happy to see that they also offered the “pig picker” option which is pulled pork, rather than chopped.
 That’s my thing, baby!

-I had baked beans and fries to go alongside and then I was free to top it with the barbecue sauce of my choice.
+I had baked beans and fries to go alongside my sandwich and then I was free to top it with the barbecue sauce of my choice.
 Normally, I bring along a bottle of my favorite BBQ sauce, but I had forgotten it so I had to use the restaurant’s options.

 They had the Eastern North Carolina vinegar-based style (my boyfriend’s choice) and a thin red sauce (my choice).
 I’m used to a really thick and smoky sauce, but I have to say that the flavor of theirs was quite good and I enjoyed it.

 Speaking of flavor, the pork had a distinct wood-fired smoky taste and it was excellent.
 It made me wonder if they really do cook it hickory-smoke style; not many restaurants do that anymore.
 (Laws, y’all.)
 I’m gonna have to call them and ask.

 I thoroughly enjoyed my dinner at Shaw’s Barbecue House so if you’re ever passing by on your way to the beaches, take a few minutes and stop in and try it!
 Don’t let the locals have it all!

 For more Eastern NC BBQ, try King’s in Kinston!